dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 : The M bit (more fragments) is set to 1 in all but the last fragment.
 I.e., when there is no fragmentation, it is set to 0.

 L:
 : The L flag bits represent the binary encoding of the size of the EDHOC Message Length, which can range from 0 to 4 bytes.
 When all three bits are set to 0, the EDHOC Message Length field is not present.
 If the first two bits of the L field are set to 0 and the last bit is set to 1, then the size of the EDHOC Message Length field is 1 byte, and so on.
-Values 5 to 7 are reserved and MUST NOT be sent.
+Values 5 to 7 are reserved and MUST NOT be used.
 Receipt of such a value MUST be treated as an invalid packet.

 EDHOC Message Length:
 : The EDHOC Message Length field, when present, has a size of one to four octets, as determined by the L flag bits.
 It is included only if the L flag bits indicate a value greater than zero and specifies the total length of the EDHOC message being fragmented.
 When fragmentation is not used, this field is omitted.